Netflix's 'Indian Matchmaking' Is The Talk Of India — And Not In A Good Way

 Taparia's colleague tells another female client that she should be ready to uproot herself and move to another country, leaving behind career, family and friends, if her future husband asks her to.
 "Life is never equal," she tells the woman with a smile.

-When a client is confused or indecisive, Taparia ropes in life coaches, astrologers and face readers — someone who looks at a picture and predicts compatibility — or in one case, twin births if there is a marriage.
+When a client is confused or indecisive, Taparia ropes in life coaches, astrologers and face readers — someone who looks at a picture and predicts compatibility or, in one case, twin births if there is a marriage.

 The participants dissect their dates with friends and family and suffer romantic setbacks.
 In the last episode, Akshay Jakhete, the picky 25-year-old, even has a lavish pre-engagement ceremony with one of his matches.